 Our Peer Mediators are a group of elected children from KS2 classes.
 They are trained in restorative justice, listening and effective communication.
 They work with the staff on the playgrounds to ensure children are happy and safe on the playgrounds.
 Peer mediators run games with children in the KS1 playground and run mindfulness sessions in KS2, along with ensuring the quiet area is engaging with quiet activities for all children to enjoy.

-At the start of this half-term, a group of Year 4 children approached Mr Phillips to start an eco club.
+Since summer 2023, a group of Year 5 children approached Mr Phillips to start an eco club.
 They have invited their friends, created a rota and will work with Mr Phillips and the premises team to keep our school clean and tidy.
-Mr Phillips was so impressed with their forward thinking and sharing of this great idea that he had some special high-vis jackets made for them.
+Mr Phillips was so impressed with their forward-thinking and sharing of this great idea that he had some special high-vis jackets made for them.
 Next week, they will walk around the perimeter of our school to collect litter and to promote respect for our school environment and local area.